slideloft/new-docs/run-api-server/index.md

 Running Expansion within your own infrastructure provides a number of benefits.
 You can:

 * Disable request rate limiting for guaranteed network access
-* Have full operational control without dependency on the bantu Development Foundation
+* Have full operational control without dependency on the Bantu Blockchain Foundation
 * Run multiple instances for redundancy and scalability